deryayigit/ceng-foundations/digital-signal-processing/StatiscticsProbabilityNoise/03_PmfAnalysis/README.md

 For each input image file until numberOfImages is reached:
     Read image from file
     If image is not grayscale:
-        Convert image to grayscale using weighted RGB formula Resize image to 256×256
+        Convert image to 8-bit grayscale
+    Resize image to 256×256
     Store processed image in imageSet